BillChabzz/UserExperienceNotes/USerExperienceNotes.md

 1. Keep task much the same but provice mental aids- mental aids such as watches,timers,calculators,pocket dicating machines,computer notepads.
 The idea is, we cannot trust our memory structures to provide essential day-to-dy functioning.
 2. Use technology to make visible what would otherwise be invisible improves feedback and ability to keep control-for exapmle a vehicle displays speed,temperature and lets you know what is going on without physical interaction.
-3. Automate but keep task much the same
+3. Automate but keep task much the same-automation can harm as well as help.
+The task remains the same but parts of it will disappear.Automation of ship and aircraft instruments have been great improvements.
+4. Change the nature of the task- when a task is too complex because of a manual skill required, certain technological aids can change the type os skill required by restructuring the task.
+Technology can help transform deep wide structures into narrower,shallower ones.
+For example traditional watches required one to learn the mapping of the analogue hands have been replaced by digital watches.